hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

 1. In the Toolbar, hover over Settings.
 2. From the drop-down menu, select Alerts & Reports.

 Upon reaching the Alerts & Reports screen, the Alerts interface is displayed by default.
-Users can easily toggle between the Alerts and Reports tabs to control the content they wish to view.
+You can easily toggle between the Alerts and Reports tabs to control the content they wish to view.

-Below the tabs, you'll find "Last Updated" information, indicating when the screen was last refreshed.
-Users can force a refresh by selecting the circular "Refresh" icon.
+Below the tabs, you'll find "Last Updated" information, indicating when the screen was last refreshed. you can force a refresh by selecting the circular "Refresh" icon.

 ## Filters and Search Features